 If your dog does consume an overabundance of tomatoes or their green components, watch him carefully for the signs and symptoms of solanine poisoning, more commonly referred to as tomatine poisoning.
 The clinical signs of this condition include:

 - Gastrointestinal upset, including vomiting or diarrhea

 - Cardiac distress, such as panting or shallow breathing

 - Muscle weakness

 Thankfully, these symptoms are rare and the prognosis for dogs with tomatine poisoning is generally good when treated.
 If your pup begins to display these symptoms or you suspect he has eaten tomatoes or their plants, contact your veterinarian immediately.
 These symptoms can be life-threatening to your dog if they are actually suffering from an ulterior issue.

 Feeding Your Dog Fruits & Vegetables

-Choosing to feed your pup whole fruits and vegetables offers many health benefits for him in addition to being a fun treat.
+Choosing to feed your pup whole fruits and vegetables offers many health benefits for him in addition to being fun treats to mix up from your regular bagged treats.
 The nutrients contained in each of these foods can help to fill any gaps in your dog’s daily diet, including providing vitamins and minerals your canine might not otherwise be getting through his standard dog food.
 Fruits and vegetables are also an excellent source of fiber and water which can help increase your dog’s digestive health.

 However, when it comes to your dog’s health, there are a number of fruits and vegetables which can be especially harmful and should not be given to your pup: